Course selection: Which AP classes should i take based on my major?

 Recap & Conclusion on Course Selection

-Don’t follow the herd, follow your heart.
+Don’t follow the herd; follow your heart.
 Part of high school is showing the world what you’re most curious about.
-Select the courses that pertain most to your likeliest major or majors.
-That’s exactly what most colleges look for – proof of concept.
-After all, it’s hard to believe someone who says they’re interested in Engineering if they’ve not taken Physics yet.
+Select the courses that pertain most to your likeliest major(s).
+That’s exactly what most colleges look for – proof of your passions.
+It’s hard to believe someone who says they’re interested in Engineering if they’ve not taken Physics yet.
 Or someone who says they’re “passionate about programming” if they can hardly program.

 Be smart about course selection.
 Selecting courses along your likeliest major is a great way to get more A’s.
 Be careful to avoid over challenging yourself.
-Do not take courses just because you heard they look good because it’s barely ever true.
+Do not take courses just because you heard they look good, because it’s barely ever true.